Eyevinn/mp4ff/README.md

 If all samples are available before the segment is created, one can use a single fragment in each segment.
 Example code for this can be found in `examples/segmenter`.

-One way of creating a media segment is to first create a slice of `FullSample` with the data needed.
+A simple, but not optimal, way of creating a media segment is to first create a slice of `FullSample` with the data needed.
 The definition of `mp4.FullSample` is

 ```go